Nmap 7.98 scan initiated Thu Dec 25 18:05:58 2025 as: /usr/lib/nmap/nmap -sC -sV -v -O -oN nmap_result.txt 10.10.11.143

 Read data files from: /usr/share/nmap

-A vulnerability was discovered on the page.
+A leak is discovered on the page.

 export ROCKETCHAT_URL='http://127.0.0.1:48320'